LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-31-How-to-take-off-scam-website.md

 [Outlook](https://support.microsoft.com/en-au/office/view-internet-message-headers-in-outlook-cd039382-dc6e-4264-ac74-c048563d212c)

-After reporting it will be a waiting game.
-It took almost two weeks get the scammer domain taken offline for me so I wish you best of luck!
+After reporting, it will be a waiting game.
+It took almost two weeks to get the scammer domain taken offline for me so I wish you the best of luck!
 Thanks for reading!

-I hope you are able to achieve the same success in taking down these criminal domains like I did.
+I hope you are able to achieve the same success in taking down these criminal domains as I did.

 ## REFERENCES: